-\paragraph{New work.} Different from previous approaches, we view input graphs as \emph{continuous} metric spaces.
+\paragraph{New work.} Unlike previous approaches, we view input graphs as \emph{continuous} metric spaces.
 Intuitively, we assume that our input is a finite graph $G = (V, E)$ where each edge is assigned a positive length value.
 We now consider $G$ as a metric space $(|G|, d_G)$ on the underlying space $|G|$ of $G$, with metric $d_G$ being the shortest path metric in $|G|$.
-Given two metric graphs $G_1$ and $G_2$, a natural way to measure their distance is to use the so-called Gromov-Hausdorff distance \cite{Gromov99,M07} to measure the metric distortion between these two metric spaces.
-Unfortunately, it is NP-hard to even approximate the Gromov-Hausdorff distance for graphs within a constant factor\footnote{ This result has been very recently obtained by two groups of researchers independently: Agarwal, Fox and Nath from Duke Univ., and Sidiropoulos and Wang from Ohio State Univ.}.
+Given two metric graphs $G_1$ and $G_2$, a natural way to define their distance is to use the so-called Gromov-Hausdorff distance \cite{Gromov99,M07} that measures the metric distortion between these two metric spaces.
+Unfortunately, it is NP-hard to even approximate the Gromov-Hausdorff distance for graphs within a constant factor \cite{AFNSW15}.
 Instead, we propose a new metric, called the \emph{\spdist{} distance} $\dsp(G_1,G_2)$, which draws upon a topological idea and is computable in polynomial time with techniques from computational geometry.
-This provides a new angle to the graph comparison problem, and our distance has several nice properties:
+This provides a new angle to the graph comparison problem.
+The distance that we define has several nice properties:

-\parpic[r]{ } (1) The \spdist{} distance takes all points in the input graphs into account, while all previous graph matching algorithms align only graph nodes.
+\parpic[r]{ } (1) The \spdist{} distance takes into account all points in the geometric realization of the input graphs, while all previous graph matching algorithms align only graph nodes.
 Hence our \spdist{} distance is insensitive to different discretization of the same graph: For example, the two geometric graphs on the right are equivalent as metric graphs, and thus the \spdist{} distance between them is zero.

-(2) In Section \ref{sec:stability}, we show that our \spdist{} distance $\dsp(G_1,G_2)$ is stable w.r.t. changes to input metric graphs as measured by the Gromov-Hausdorff distance.
+(2) In Section \ref{sec:stability}, we show that the \spdist{} distance $\dsp(G_1,G_2)$ is stable w.r.t. changes to input metric graphs as measured by the Gromov-Hausdorff distance.
 For example, the two geometric graphs on the right have small \spdist{} distance.
 (Imagine that they are the reconstructed road networks from noisy data sampled from the same road systems.)